 Use onboarding superglue - 10 docking techniques for new employees

-In order for an onboarding process to run as safely as the vast majority of trouble-free flights, interaction quality standards must be observed.
-Ideally, the quality standards will be reminded of everyone involved before onboarding, no matter how experienced they are with context changes.
-The following safety precautions for the onboarding trip should be taken.
+So that an onboarding process similar for sure runs, like the vast majority of trouble-free flights, interaction quality standards must be observed.
+Ideally, the quality standards are reminded to all stakeholders prior to onboarding, no matter how experienced they are with context switching.
+The following safety precautions for the onboarding journey should be taken.

-Even if many managers intuitively influence the relationship dynamics, it can be helpful to be aware of the proven techniques again and again.
+Even if many Executives affect the relationship dynamics intuitively, it can be helpful to be aware of the proven techniques again and again.
 This is especially true when the pressure increases and with it the likelihood of reacting reflexively.
-Ten docking techniques have proven particularly useful in integration phases:
+Ten docking techniques have proven particularly effective in integration phases:

 1. Swing to a wavelength

-In the improvisation theater there is a warm-up exercise with an amazing effect.
+In improvisational theater there is a warm-up exercise with an amazing Effect.
 Pairs are formed.
-They agree on a topic of conversation, such as whether you can do something together after work.
+They agree on a topic of conversation, for example whether to do something together after work.
 The exercise takes place in two stages.
-In the first stage there are instructions to consistently reject the suggestions of the interlocutor.
-It is easy to imagine how faltering the conversation is.
+In the first stage there is the instruction to consistently reject the suggestions of the interlocutor.
+It is light, to imagine how faltering that is Conversation runs.
 The one who tirelessly makes suggestions makes an effort.
-The interlocutor who rejects the suggestions feels pressured during the conversation.
-Both feel like they are talking past each other.
+The interlocutor who rejects the suggestions feels pressured in the course of the conversation.
+Both of them feel like they are talking past each other.
 The wavelength doesn't seem right.

 In the second round, the interlocutors are asked to respond to all suggestions.
-This is not to say yes to everything.
-For example, if one person suggests going to a beer garden after work, the response might be that the other person says, “Oh yes, I think it's a good idea to reflect on the day together.
-Unfortunately I'm already taken this evening.
-What do you think of it when we go out to lunch together tomorrow? ”When communicating according to this docking rule, a relationship dynamic is created that strengthens the feeling of being at the same wavelength and understanding each other.
-This simple docking technique can make collaboration easier right from the start, especially when different expectations meet in the onboarding phase.
-Docking technology
+It doesn't mean saying yes to everything.
+For example, if one person suggests going to a beer garden after work, the response could be something like the other person saying, "Oh yes, I think it's a good idea to reflect on the day together Idea.
+Unfortunately I'm already taken tonight.
+What do you think if we go out for lunch together tomorrow?”
+If this docking rule is followed when communicating, a dynamic relationship develops that strengthens the feeling of being on the same wavelength and understanding each other.
+Especially when different expectations meet in the onboarding phase, this simple docking technique can facilitate collaboration right from the start. docking technology

 2. My world - your world

-At school, vocational training and at universities, we have learned to clearly express our opinions.
-Logically structured lines of reasoning were rewarded with good grades.
-A both-and-was easily interpreted as spongy.
-The differently trained experts then meet in the professional world.
-A scientist will argue differently than a humanities scientist.
-Architects have other aspects in mind when it comes to designing work environments, for example, than psychologists.
-A conversation atmosphere quickly arises in which different interaction partners try to convince each other of their point of view.
+In school, in vocational training and at universities, we have learned clear and our Opinions to represent.
+Logically constructed chains of arguments were rewarded with good grades.
+A both-and was easily construed as vague.
+In the professional world, the differently trained experts then meet.
+A natural scientist will argue differently than a humanist.
+Architects have other aspects in mind than psychologists when it comes to designing work environments, for example.
+A conversational atmosphere quickly develops in which different interaction partners try to convince each other of their point of view.

-This pattern of communication can be recognized by the repeated use of the wording, but ...
-If one follows the constructivist concept of reality, according to which there is no mistake, but only one perception (quoted from a statement by Haja Molter), many conceptions of reality exist side by side on an equal footing.
-Neither is right or wrong, all result Sense from the perspective of the respective viewer.
-A simple docking technique has also proven itself here.
-Whenever you notice that the two words accumulate yes, but ..., you replace the word with and.
-In this case too, the effect is amazing.
-This small change means that different descriptions can always remain side by side.
-The desire to be right is diminishing.
-The likelihood of finding a good and constructive solution for both increases.
+This communication pattern can be recognized by the repeated use of the phrase yes, but ...
+If one follows the constructivist view of reality, according to which there is no misperception, but only one perception (quoted from a statement by Haja Molter), many views of reality exist side by side on an equal footing.
+Neither is right or wrong, all make sense of the Perspektive of the respective viewer.
+Here, too, a simple docking technique has proven its worth.
+Whenever you notice that the two words yes, but ... accumulate, you replace the word but with and.
+In this case, too, the effect is amazing.
+Due to this small change, different descriptions can remain uncommented next to each other.
+The desire to be right decreases.
+It increases the likelihood of a mutually beneficial and constructive one Solution a DAK Bungalow.

 3. The art of omission

 The omission is a supreme discipline of systemic methods.
-By omission is meant not to react reflexively when a communication offer is made.
+By omission is meant not reacting reflexively when an offer to communicate is made.
 This technique requires a high degree of self-control.
-Since there is a space between stimulus and reaction, the manager has the choice of how he reacts (Frankl, 1985, p.
+Since there is a space of possibility between stimulus and reaction, the manager has the Choicehow she reacts (Frankl, 1985, p.
 52 ff.).
-If you want to take a break between the trigger and the reaction, you must be able to perceive yourself as a neutral observer from outside in the situation.
-Only this distant position makes it possible to make conscious decisions.
-For example, you can report immediately when a colleague asks for help.
+If you want to take a break between the trigger and the reaction, you have to be able to perceive yourself as a neutral observer from the outside in the situation.
+Only this distanced position makes it possible to consciously close decide.
+For example, you can report immediately if a colleague asks for help.

-But you can also pause briefly to examine what is feasible and sensible at the given time and under these circumstances.
-It may well be that you decide to step in again and help out, because it now fits and is coherent.
+But you can also pause for a moment to check what is feasible and useful is at the time and under these circumstances.
+It may well be that you decide to step in and help out again because it now fits and is consistent.
 The key point is that you have a choice.
-The reaction is deliberately taken and is not reflexive.
-In their book "Don't just do something, stand there", Sandra Janoff and Marwin Weisbord, the founders of the "Future Conferences", show the power of the art of omission (Weisbord and Janoff, 2007, pp. 31–48 ).
-Especially in phases of context changes, it helps if the participants have an anchor that keeps reminding them of valuable breaks.
+The reaction is made consciously and does not occur reflexively.
+Sandra Janoff and Marwin Weisbord, the founders of the »Future Conferences«, show in their book »Don't just do something, stand there« the power in the Art of omission (Weisbord and Janoff, 2007, pp. 31–48).
+Especially in phases of context changes, it helps if those involved have an anchor that keeps reminding them of valuable breaks.

 It reminds the new executives to stop and consciously take breaks again and again.
 Some imagine going inside on the balcony, others imagine an eagle looking at the conversation from above.
 Still others use an object in the room, such as a small globe on the desk or a piece of art on the wall.
 Those who have mastered the art of omission have equipped their systemic hand luggage with valuable technology that will often be useful in the integration process.